Look Up Free Cuyahoga County Public Records on Anyone

 Instead, Cuyahoga residents who are looking to find out if someone is in jail will need to contact the Cuyahoga County Sheriff’s Office either by phone or by making an in-person visit.

-See If Someone Is in Jail or Request Arrest Details via City Police Departments in Cuyahoga County
+See Who Is in Jail or Request Arrest Details via City Police Departments in Cuyahoga County

-If citizens fail to find jail records in the County’s Sheriff’s offices, then they can turn to the 82 police departments that are scattered throughout Cuyahoga County.
+If citizens fail to find jail records in the county sheriff’s offices, then they can turn to the 82 police departments that are scattered throughout Cuyahoga County.
 Like the county sheriff’s offices, many of these departments do not have online jail rosters but will need to be contacted via phone or visited in person to find daily arrests.

 To find arrest records in cities located in Cuyahoga County, interested parties should proceed to perform a search on Google with this string: “[city name] [state] arrest record search” to find recent arrest reports in cities located in the county.